USS Constellation (CV-64): 1990–1999

 With CVW-9 embarked, Connie departed San Diego on 12 February 1990 for the East Coast.
 Following exercises with the air forces of several South American countries, including Gringo-Gaucho with the Argentine Navy, while en route and preparations at Norfolk, Virginia, Constellation entered Philadelphia Naval Shipyard, Pa., in July to begin an $800-million, three-year Service Life Extension Program (SLEP).
 Completed in March 1993, the SLEP was a cross between new construction and a comprehensive overhaul, designed to add 15 years to the carrier's operational life.
 Among other things, her main, largest steam turbines were replaced, an operation that had never been designed into a ship of this size.
 Constellation conducted her post-SLEP shakedown with a number of CVW-17 squadrons, and then moored at Mayport, Florida, on 8 April.

 With CVW-2 assigned, Connie departed Mayport on 29 May and conducted exercises with various South American air forces while en route to San Diego, where she arrived on 22 July 1993.
+This was one of the first opportunities that female enlisted personnel and officers were assigned temporary additional duty (TAD) to the squadrons to "test" shipboard life before women were officially eligible for assignment on combat ships or duty stations.
+With a total crew of about 3500 personnel, 80 women were assigned, of which 5 women worked daytime flight deck operations.